Christine Jones (scenic designer): Awards

 In 2015, Jones was awarded the Obie Award presented by the American Theatre Wing for sustained excellence in set design.

 Broadway

 Jones made her Broadway scenic design debut in 2000 with her design for The Green Bird, directed by Julie Taymor.

 Jones designed the set for the 2007 Tony Award-winning musical Spring Awakening.
 She was nominated for the Tony Award for Best Scenic Design but lost to Bob Crowley for Mary Poppins.

 Jones designed the set for the 2010 musical American Idiot, for which she earned her first Tony Award.
 Jones has said, "It's just great to be recognized for doing something that you love, with people you love."

 Jones also designed the set for the 2011 musical revival of "On a Clear Day You Can See Forever" starring Harry Connick Jr. and the 2016 production of Harry Potter and the Cursed Child in London's West-End.

 Awards

 Personal life

 Jones is married to actor Dallas Roberts.
-They have two children.
+They have two sons.